Rock 'n' Roll History for

 November 17

 Nancy Sinatra and her husband Tommy Sands appear on The Ed Sullivan Show where they perform "Old Straw Hat" and "Hey Good Lookin'".
-The two had married in 1960 and divorced in 1965.
+The two had married in 1960 and would divorce in 1965.

 November 17